Life As a Sheriff or Deputy Sheriff

 What kind of Sheriff or Deputy Sheriff requirements are there?

-Sheriffs and Deputy Sheriffs Sector
+Where do Sheriffs and Deputy Sheriffs Work?

 The table below shows the approximate number of Sheriffs and Deputy Sheriffs employed by various industries.